 address: Localita’ Badiola, Castiglione Della Pescaia, GR 58043, Tuscany, Italy

 Tuscany is undoubtedly one of the most captivating and beautiful destinations on earth.
 The landscape, filled with cypresses and olive trees, shamelessly picturesque villages, and hillside vineyards, never fails to take first-time visitors’ breath away.
 And there is no better place to experience Tuscany in all its splendor than L’Andana, the brainchild of legendary chef Alain Ducasse.
 He worked with the Moretti family to open a luxury rural hideaway bar none in 2004.
 It is now firmly established as one of Italy’s leading luxury country hotels, perfectly secluded in the gorgeous Maremma countryside.
-The expansive villa contains 33 bedrooms and suites that are superbly appointed with views of the surrounding vineyards; a gorgeous garden terrace and bar area overlooking the central swimming pool and those looking to simply relax will want to take advantage of the Wellness Spa Centre.
+The expansive villa contains 33 bedrooms and suites that are superbly appointed with views of the surrounding vineyards, a gorgeous garden terrace, and a bar area overlooking the central swimming pool, and those looking to relax will want to take advantage of the Wellness Spa Centre.
 Gourmets are also extremely well catered for at L’Andana.
 Ducasse’s consults for the La Villa restaurant, a temple to classical Tuscan cuisine, there is also a more informal Trattoria Toscana restaurant open during the summer months.
-The wine cellar is well stocked with fine wines from Italy and beyond and will satisfy even the most demanding of oenophiles.
+The wine cellar is well stocked with fine wines from Italy and beyond and will satisfy even the most demanding oenophiles.

 Speaking of wine, your viticultural exploration at L’ Andana requires only a few steps, as the property is conveniently attached to the firm’s winery, Tenuta La Badiola.
 They will happily organize vineyard tours, tastings, and, of course, visits to other leading properties in the region.
 The only problem will be where to start!